Modeling of flopping-mode spin qubits: beyond the two-site model: Spectral analysis of Rabi oscillations

-The most striking parameter dependence is observed in the form of dressed-state sidebands near the spin-to-charge crossover at $\varepsilon_\mathrm{b} \approx 1.5$~meV, where $f_\mathrm{orb} \approx f_\mathrm{spin}$.
-The Rabi frequency $f_\mathrm{R}$ itself peaks at the spin-to-charge crossover, which maximizes the Autler–Townes splitting of the driven spin: the dark colored lines in Fig.~\ref{fig:AppD} show the theoretical positions of the dressed-state sidebands $nf_\mathrm{spin} \pm f_\mathrm{R}$ ($n = 1, 2$), whose separation from the spin harmonics is widest at the transition and narrows away from it.
-At small $\varepsilon_\mathrm{b}$, the orbital splitting is large ($f_\mathrm{orb} > 25$~GHz), placing the orbital sidebands outside the displayed frequency window; they emerge from the upper boundary of panel (c) as $\varepsilon_\mathrm{b}$ increases and $f_\mathrm{orb}$ decreases.
-Beyond the spin-to-charge transition, the two sidebands $f_\mathrm{spin} \pm f_\mathrm{orb}$ converge symmetrically towards $f_\mathrm{spin}$ as $f_\mathrm{orb} \to 0$ with increasing barrier height, reflecting the suppression of the tunnel coupling and the consequent decoupling of the orbital mode.
+Another striking parameter dependence is observed in the form of dressed-state sidebands near the spin-to-charge crossover at $\varepsilon_\mathrm{d} \approx \pm 23$~$\mu$eV in panel (a) and $\varepsilon_\mathrm{b} \approx 1.5$~meV in panel (c), where $f_\mathrm{orb} \approx f_\mathrm{spin}$.
+The Rabi frequency $f_\mathrm{R}$ itself peaks at this spin-to-charge crossover, which maximizes the Autler-Townes splitting of the driven spin.
+The dotted lines in Fig.~\ref{fig:AppD} show the theoretical positions of the dressed-state sidebands, whose separation from the bare frequency harmonics is widest at the transition.
+With increasing $\varepsilon_\mathrm{d}$ or $\varepsilon_\mathrm{b}$, the two sidebands converge symmetrically towards the single frequency from which they split.